MarsBased/handbook/guides/development/activerecord-guide.md

 ```

 #### Performance

-By default a query on a table by a condition needs to scan **all records** on the table in order to filter them.
-This is OK for small tables like settings-like tables that have the order of 100 records, but it starts to get slower with more than that.
+By default, a query on a table by a condition needs to scan **all records** on the table in order to filter them.

+This is OK for small tables like settings-like tables that have the order of 100 records, but it starts to get slower when it gets to bigger orders of magnitude.

-In order to make these queries fast we need to have **an index** on the combination of attributes we want to retrive by or at least some of them.
+To make these queries fast, we need to have **an index** on the combination of attributes we want to retrieve by or at least some of them.

 The best way to know if an index works for a query is to `EXPLAIN` the query and check if it uses the index or not.

 ## Retrieving multiple records

 When retrieving a list of records from the database the **most important** thing to always take into account is how many records we are requesting.
 If we ask for too many records to the database the query will be very slow, it will consume a huge amount of memory and the treatment in Ruby will be slow too.

 If not careful **a whole application can be taken down by a single query requesting too much data**.